 And this is the difference between Daytona and Miami, or West Coast of Florida, where it feels hot and humid even in the evening.

-I am not longer surprised in July or August, our hottest months, to see vacationers from South and West Coast of Florida. they are spending 3-4 hours just to get here...
+I am no longer surprised in July or August, our hottest months, to see vacationers from South and West Coast of Florida. they are spending 3-4 hours just to get here...

-Daytona Beach July record high temperature for Daytona Beach was recorded in the heat wave of 1998.
+Our July record high temperature for Daytona Beach was recorded in the heat wave of 1998.
 It was 98F.
-And the weather station is at the airport, which is not on the beachside, and is hotter than beachside.
+And the weather station is at the airport, which is not on the beachside, and it is hotter than beachside.

 What is record high for New York City?
 I did not find it, but found that in 2011 it was 104F.

 I feel blessed living by the Atlantic Ocean.
 My guests usually say that it feels like vacationing year round.
 Probably, especially considering that hottest hours of the day I am in the air-conditioned office.